DaveHudson/next-typescript-appsync/README.md

   </div>
 ```

 You should see the todo items you added in GraphiQL on the web page.
-This is super but it's all still JavaScript, we still need to add some TypeScript to make use of the GraphQL types.
+This is good but it's all still JavaScript, we still need to add some TypeScript to make use of the GraphQL types.

 We can modify the GraphQLAPI code to use the generated `ListTodosQuery` type from `API.ts`.
 First import it: